 The goals of our research are to:

-- Reduce infections associated with shunt surgery
+- Reduce infections associated with shunt surgery.

-- Improve treatment of shunt infections
+- Improve treatment of shunt infections.

-- Create a detailed registry of patients at HCRN hospitals
+- Create a detailed registry of patients at HCRN hospitals.

-- Improve shunt placement using ultrasound guidance
+- Improve shunt placement by using ultrasound guidance.

 Basic Science Research

 Our approach is to try to understand the genetic basis for hydrocephalus and then use this knowledge to devise treatment methods.
 We are also using high-end research techniques such as proteonomics, the study of proteins made in cells.
-Proteins in CSF may give us clues about why hydrocephalus happens.
-This could lead to treatment that doesn’t require surgery.
+Proteins in cerebrospinal fluid (CSF) may give us clues about why hydrocephalus happens.
+This could lead to treatment that doesn't require surgery.
 Through the support of the Hydrocephalus Research Guild, we are creating a database so we can perform genetic research and maintain a tissue bank that holds CSF for research purposes.

 "It is an honor to lead the clinical research effort and partner with our basic science faculty as we build a world-class translational research program devoted to hydrocephalus."

-Another important area of research for us is in bioengineering (using principles of engineering in medicine to invent or refine devices to improve patient care).
+Another important area of research for us is in bioengineering - using principles of engineering in medicine to invent or refine devices to improve patient care.
 Dr. Browd has worked with Barry R. Lutz, PhD, of the University of Washington Department of Bioengineering to develop a revolutionary new shunt valve.
 Its design improves many issues that have played a role in shunt failure.
 With the new shunt, which should be available by 2015, we hope to reduce the shunt failure rate by 50%.

 As an international leader in hydrocephalus care, the Seattle Children's Neurosurgery team has trained neurosurgeons from around the world.
 These neurosurgeons return to their home countries to improve hydrocephalus care.
 We are proud to help others provide better treatment across the globe by sharing what we've learned from our research.